hapijs/hapi/docs/Reference.md

 When creating a server instance, the following options configure the server's behavior:

 - `app` - application-specific configuration.
 Provides a safe place to store application configuration without potential conflicts with **hapi**.
-  Should not be used by plugins as they should use `plugins[name]`.
+  Should not be used by plugins which should use `plugins[name]`.
 <p></p>
 - `auth` - configures one or more authentication strategies.
 The `auth` key can be set to a single strategy object (the name will default to `'default'`), or to an object with multiple strategies where the strategy name is the object key.
 The authentication strategies and their options are described in
   [`server.auth()`](#serverauthname-options).
 <p></p>
-- <a name="server.config.cache" />`cache` - determines the type of server-side cache used.
+- <a name="server.config.cache"></a>`cache` - determines the type of server-side cache used.
 Every server includes a cache for storing and reusing request responses and helper results.
 By default a simple memory-based cache is used which has very limited capacity and is not suitable for production environments.
 In addition to the memory cache, a Redis-based or a MongoDB-based cache can be configured.
-Caching is only utilized if routes, helpers, and plugins are explicitly configured to store their state in the cache.
+Actual caching is only utilized if routes, helpers, and plugins are explicitly configured to store their state in the cache.
 The server cache configuration only defines the store itself.
 The
   `cache` options are described in the [**catbox** module documentation](https://github.com/spumko/catbox#client).
 <p></p>
 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
-CORS is required by web application running inside a browser which are loaded from a different origin than the API server.
+CORS is required by web application running inside a browser which are loaded from a different domain than the API server.
 CORS headers are disabled by default.
 To enable, set `cors` to `true`, or to an object with the following options:
     - `origin` - a strings array of allowed origin servers ('Access-Control-Allow-Origin').
 Defaults to any origin `['*']`.
     - `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it